-- Clearly defined act or actions that constitute racial profiling - Statement indicating prohibition of any peace officer employed by the New Braunfels Police Department from engaging in racial profiling - Implement a process by which an individual may file a complaint regarding racial profiling violations - Provide public education related to the complaint process - Implement disciplinary guidelines for officer found in violation of the Texas Racial Profiling Law - Collect data (Tier 1) that includes information on - a) Race and ethnicity of individual detained - b) Whether a search was conducted - c) If there was a search, whether it was a consent search or a probable cause search - d) Whether a custody arrest took place - Indicate total number of officers who knew and did not know, the race/ethnicity of individuals before being detained. - Produce an annual report on police contacts (Tier 1) and present this to local governing body and TCOLE by March 1, 2018. - Adopt a policy, if video/audio equipment is installed, on standards for reviewing video and audio documentation
+- Implement a Racial Profiling Policy citing act or actions that constitute racial profiling. - Include in the racial profiling policy, a statement indicating prohibition of any peace officer employed by the New Braunfels Police Department from engaging in racial profiling. - Implement a process by which an individual may file a complaint regarding racial profiling violations. - Provide public education related to the compliment and complaint process. - Implement disciplinary guidelines for officers found in violation of the Texas Racial Profiling Law. - Collect, report and analyze motor vehicle data (Tier 2). - Commission Data Audits and a Search Analysis. - Indicate total number of officers who knew and did not know, the race/ethnicity of individuals before being detained. - Produce an annual report on police contacts (Tier 2) and present this to the local governing body and TCOLE by March 1, 2019.

+- Adopt a policy, if video/audio equipment is installed, on standards for reviewing video and audio documentation.